Stroma and parenchyma

 Parenchyma >

-In the mucosa of the fundic stomach, the surface epithelium (black arrows) and glands (green arrows) form the functional portion, or parenchyma.
+In the mucosa of these two organs, the surface epithelium (black arrows) and glands (green arrows) form the parenchyma.

 Stroma >

-Connective tissue proper, lying beneath the surface epithelium and surrounding the glands, forms the stroma.
-The gelatinous ground substance of this loose connective tissue provides good padding for the epithelium, supports the glands and allows for diffusion.
+A loose connective tissue stroma is present beneath the surface epithelium and surrounding the glands.
+The gelatinous ground substance of this stroma provides good padding for the epithelium, supports the glands and allows for diffusion and cell migration.
 Delicate collagen fibers are the predominant fiber type in this stroma.

 Lumen